-After about 30 years, Omega presented the new Speedmaster Moonwatch reference in 2021, updated in every detail.
-We can speak of a true conservative restyling, which however introduces two important innovations: the new caliber 3861 with Co-Axial escapement and Master Chronometer certification; a new bracelet which draws on past references - much like the one mounted on the 145022-69 with bracelet ref.
+After about 30 years, Omega presented the new reference in 2021 Speedmaster Moonwatch, updated in every detail.
+We can talk about a true conservative restyling, which however introduces two important innovations: the new caliber 3861 with Co-Axial escapement and Master Chronometer certification; a new bracelet which draws on past references - much like the one mounted on the 145022-69 with bracelet ref.
 1116/575 - with a new closure.

 Even the dial, compared to the previous version, has undergone some minor changes like the outside step that gives life to what collectors call "Step dial", The double beveled caseback and the famous point beyond 90 (DON) it's a diagonal point at 70 on the disc of the bezel in anodized aluminum.
 The small parts are now divided into 3 divisions, unlike the 5 divisions of the previous models.

 The calibers that equipped the Omegas Speedmaster in solid bottom steel were: